junwatu/ai-voice-note/blog/README.md

 }
 ```

-The `initContainer` function will initialize the GridDB container with the audio/speech data.
+The `initContainer` function will initialize the GridDB container with the audio or speech data.
 You can see this function in the `libs/griddb.cjs` file.

 ```javascript
 function initContainer() {